30 Jan 4 Key Clauses to Understand in Every SaaS Agreement

 This article is a guide to the key provisions that every Software-as-a-Service (SaaS) company should include in its agreements with customers and other users.
 It applies both to B2C and B2B SaaS products.
 The list is not exhaustive, but it covers the clauses that are both the most important and most frequently drafted incorrectly (or omitted).
 We’ll cover:

-- Your license to customers (critical to your revenue strategy, and it manages your legal risks)
+- The clause in which you give either a license or access to your customers (critical to your revenue strategy, and it manages your legal risks)

 - Your customer’s license to you (for those SaaS products that receive and use customer data, this is essential)

 - Product warranties, which vary significantly for B2B and B2C products